Senthil-Lakshmikanth/amfoss-tasks/introspection/README.md

 `Never gonna let you down`

 ### What is your plan for the next 6 months?
-I was an aimless, hopeless person till now but now on, from next semester Iam thinking to work hard, get a good CGPA.
+I was an aimless, hopeless person till now but from now on, from next semester I am thinking to work hard and getting a good CGPA.

 Apart from the academics if I get into the club, I can also improve my coding and other skills side by side which I think will be useful during placements.